 - Request for a review of a non-reappointment recommendation must occur within 30 days of receipt of notification of the intent to non-reappoint.

 - The Dean will solicit any necessary additional information relevant to the grievance, including a response from the appointing unit chair or director.

-- The Dean will consider the recommendation of the ASC Grievance Committee, the arguments and body of evidence, and render a written decision regarding the appointment.
+- The Dean will consider the recommendation of the ASC Personnel Committee, the arguments and body of evidence, and render a written decision regarding the appointment.

 - This procedure is not intended to restrict the rights of a instructor to pursue other campus or University level appeal processes to which they are entitled.

 This committee advises the Dean on aspects of planning for the College, including its departments and constituent programs.
 A committee member attends all Information Technology Council meetings and Boulder Campus Planning Committee meetings to be in touch with campus planning that may impact the College.